michael2012z/BitBible/markdown/JPS/files/Judg.md

 9. But now this is the thing which we will do to Gibeah: we will go up against it by lot;

-10. and we will take ten men of a hundred throughout all the tribes of Israel, and a hundred of a thousand, and a thousand out of ten thousand, to fetch victuals for the people, that they may do, when they come to GibeahHeb.
-Geba. of Benjamin, according to all the wantonness that they have wrought in Israel.'
+10. and we will take ten men of a hundred throughout all the tribes of Israel, and a hundred of a thousand, and a thousand out of ten thousand, to fetch victuals for the people, that they may do, when they come to Gibeah

 11. So all the men of Israel were gathered against the city, knit together as one man.